Skip to main content

 A €€ trattoria that takes Piacenza's food traditions seriously — and delivers on them

-At the €€ price point, Osteria del Trentino - Da Marco is one of the clearest arguments for eating the way Piacenza has always eaten: cured meats, garden vegetables, handmade pasta, and the occasional offal preparation that separates the curious from the cautious.
+At the €€ price point, Osteria del Trentino - Da Marco is one of the clearest arguments for eating the way Piacenza has always eaten: cured meats, garden vegetables, handmade pasta, the occasional offal preparation that separates the curious from the cautious.
 Two consecutive Michelin Plates (2024 and 2025) confirm this is not a tourist-facing approximation of Emilian cooking.
-It is the real thing, priced accessibly, and worth booking before you consider anywhere else on Via Del Castello for this style of meal.
+It is the real thing, priced accessibly, worth booking before you consider anywhere else on Via Del Castello for this style of meal.

 The name itself carries history.
 It recalls the origins of one of the restaurant's earliest owners, a detail that matters in a city where institutional memory is part of the dining value.
 In Piacenza, where locals are vocal about what counts as authentic, longevity and local trust are not incidental.
 This is a restaurant that has earned its place in the neighbourhood's daily life, not one that has styled itself into relevance for visiting food enthusiasts.